 Let’s explore the psychological dynamics that can motivate someone’s “retaliatory” behavior;

-Ask yourself a question, “Before the other person pushed your button, which one of their buttons might you’ve pushed?” when you start to lose your cool.
-Your initial unease, anger, or negative sentiments about yourself will start to subside if you can understand, the other’s criticism or cutting remark as mainly expressing something about them.
-You’re “taking in” what they said rather than “taking it out.”
-And this only makes things more difficult between you.
-You can immediately do this in order to distance yourself from your internal suffering and turn your attention back externally.
+Ask yourself, “Before the other person pushed your button, which one of their buttons might you’ve pushed?” when you lose your cool.
+Your initial unease, anger, or negative sentiments about yourself will start to subside if you understand the other’s criticism or remarks as mainly expressing something about them.

 By reframing yourself as an objective scientist instead of a reactive victim, you’re essentially teaching your brain to stick with the more mature, logical side of you and not let the current slight undermine your superior decision-making.